 In Makoko, Lagos floating city, people live on water and carry out all daily and business activities there.
 They travel through the city using waterways.
 This is unique to Lagos state only; you can’t find this anywhere else in Nigeria.

 It is pleasing to note that Lagos is home to businesses and hard work; it is also home for relaxation and parties.
 Lagos is known to have a function every weekend.
 Locally, these parties are popularly called “owambe”.
 Lagos is fun-filled, and should you want a quiet and serene place to rest your head?
 Beautiful beaches to resorts, conservation centres, golf clubs, and world-class restaurants abound across Lagos.
 Even if all you wanted is local food, music, or art gallery?
 You can have it all in Lagos.

 Earliest And Largest Nigerian Seaport

-The Lagos port is one of the top ten seaports in Africa and also the earliest and the largest seaport in Nigeria.
-The Lagos seaport processes about 80% of all imported goods into Nigeria and 70% of goods exported.
+The Lagos seaport is one of the top ten seaports in Africa and also the earliest and the largest seaport in Nigeria.
+The seaport processes about 80% of all imported goods into Nigeria and 70% of goods exported.
 The Lagos seaport is ranked as the fifth busiest seaport in West Africa.

 Home of Street Food